MartynovMax/jshint_config/README.md

 ## Install
 ```
-npm install --save-dev gulp gulp-jshint jshint jshint-stylish gulp-watch
+npm install --save-dev gulp gulp-jshint jshint jshint-stylish gulp-watch gulp-cached
 ```

 Copy file './gulp/gulpfile.js' to your project, or just add the code from this file to your gulpfile.js if it is already exists

 Run watch task:
 ```
 gulp watch
 ```

-Process and results of the validation you will see in the terminal
+Process and results of the validation you will see in the terminal.
+You will see warnings only for files which was changed.